EyasuTeshome/shifttracker/soft-skills/learning-about-diversity-and-multicultural-teams.md

 1. Open the Google Doc individually and answer the questions.
 2. Discuss the answers as a group.

-**Exercise template to copy:** [Learning about Diversity and Multicultural Teams](https://docs.google.com/document/d/1RSYgkehkx9-AllIKd2BEtFddLGKSdV_0C46WBlIIx4I/edit?usp=sharing)
+**Exercise template to copy:** [Learning about diversity and multicultural teams](https://docs.google.com/document/d/1RSYgkehkx9-AllIKd2BEtFddLGKSdV_0C46WBlIIx4I/edit?usp=sharing)

 ### Submit your exercise